Voyageur Canoeing

 What COVID precautions are you taking?

 Amnicon Adventures are remarkably amenable to COVID precautions.
 You won’t interact with anyone outside your group, and all group activities will take place outdoors.
 The American Camps Association (our accrediting org) did a big survey in 2020 and found that camps who followed all of the above precautions had ZERO instances of COVID transmission.
-COVID can’t stop us from having fun, making memories, or connecting with God, friends, and nature.
+COVID can’t stop us from having fun, making memories, and connecting with each other.

 Amnicon has been successfully running wilderness adventures throughout the pandemic with no known instances of COVID transmission on our site.
 We encourage all of our staff and campers to get vaccinated against COVID, and to follow all CDC guidelines if they become exposed to COVID.